sanderslab/magellanmapper/README.md

 This approach is recommended when running command-line tasks or for debugging output.
 Replace `mag` if you gave the environment a different name.

+## Using MagellanMapper

+MagellanMapper consists of a graphical user interface (GUI), command-line interface (CLI), and application programming interface (API) for Python programmatic access.
+See the [GUI docs](docs/viewers.md) for graphical usage and the [CLI docs](docs/cli.md) for scripting.

-MagellanMapper can be run as a GUI as described above or headlessly for automated tasks. [`sample_cmds.sh`](bin/sample_cmds.sh) is a script that shows examples of common commands.
+For automated tasks, [`sample_cmds.sh`](bin/sample_cmds.sh) is a script that shows examples of common commands.
 You can also use [`pipelines.sh`](bin/pipelines.sh), a script to run many automated pipelines within MagellanMapper, such as whole volume nuclei detection and image transposition.
 See [Settings](docs/settings.md) for how to customize parameters for your image analysis.

 ### Image file import

 In the "Import" tab, you can select files, view and update metadata, and import the files.

 Medical imaging formats such as `.mha` (or `.mhd/.raw`) and `.nii` (or `.nii.gz`) can be opened with the SimpleITK/SimpleElastix Library and do not require separate import.
 Standard image formats such as TIFF or proprietary microscopy formats such as CZI can be imported by MagellanMapper into an industry standard Numpy format, which allows on-the-fly loading to reduce memory requirements and initial loading time.